shMorganson/dot-files/README.md

 #### Required Dependencies

 * Xcode Command line tools.
-* Vim
-* nodejs
-* SFMono Nerd Font
-* Vim-Plug

 **MacOS**
 ``` bash
 xcode-select —install --agree-to-license
 ```

 Run the **install.sh** from the repository on the Mac as an admin to setup the enviornemt.
+The install will setup everything and will call the Brewfile to setup other settings.

+The **BrewFile** needs to be in the **dot-files** repo so that it can be used to install everything.